Skip to main content

 In short, child poverty means parents can’t afford the basics of food, clothing and shelter.

 There are millions of children living in poverty who have at least one employed parent.
 Low paid jobs and zero-hour contracts mean many working families live hand to mouth.
-The Covid-19 crisis - loss of jobs, closure of schools, bigger bills - will have pushed even more over the edge.
+The rising cost of living will have pushed even more over the edge.

 How many children are living in poverty in the UK?